"I'm gay," I blurted out, tense.

 "But they're in our territory," Adam whined.

 I narrowed my eyes, the young boy's violet eyes flashing through my mind.
 "Come on, Adam.
-You can't expect the humans will always leave us alone.
-We don't own all this land.
-We can't stop them from living on it.
-We just have to adapt to them now."
+We don't own all of the forest.
+We can't stop them from living in it."

 "But―" Adam started.

 "Your brother's right," Dad cut in, quickly silencing Adam.
 "Times are changing.
-We can't live constantly undisturbed.
 Human numbers are growing, and places for them to live are dwindling.
-We must change with the times and adapt if we want to continue to survive unnoticed.
 We own enough land to keep our secret.
 There's no need to be greedy."

 Adam sighed, but he wasn't stupid.
 He knew we were right.